How to Patch Any Size Hole in Drywall: Which Method to Use

 Frequently Asked Questions

-Self-adhesive fiberglass mesh patches work for holes from roughly 1/2 inch up to about 4 inches across.
-Anything smaller is more efficiently filled with spackle alone (see our [spackle-only method](/guide/patch-a-small-hole-in-drywall) for nail holes and small dings).
+Self-adhesive fiberglass mesh patches work for holes from roughly 1/2 inch up to about 4 inches across โ our dedicated mesh and California-patch guide covers that method in full depth.
+Anything smaller is more efficiently filled with spackle alone (see our spackle-only method for nail holes and small dings).
 Anything bigger than 4 inches needs a drywall cutout with a backer board because the mesh won't have enough surrounding paper to grip and will sag under joint compound.

 Three thin coats is the pro standard.
 The first coat embeds the mesh or tape.
 The second (slightly wider) coat builds the patch out and starts feathering the edges.
 The third (widest, thinnest) skim coat blends everything into the surrounding wall.
 Thin coats sand smoother and shrink less than one thick application.

-Until the coat is fully white (not gray) and dry to the touch — typically 1-2 hours for lightweight compound at room temperature, longer if it's humid.
+Until the coat is fully white (not gray) and dry to the touch โ typically up to 24 hours for lightweight all-purpose joint compound at room temperature, longer if it's humid (a thin skim of spackle in a small nail hole dries much faster, often in 1-2 hours).
 Sanding or recoating wet compound will tear out the previous layer and require you to start over.
 Quick-set hot mud sets in 20-90 minutes (the number on the bag) but is hard to sand, so it's a pro shortcut, not a beginner tool.

 Community Tips